PurdueCAM2Project/HELPSweb/source/people.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Use computer vision to calculate the sizes of trees (called diameter at breath height, or DBH), recognize the species of trees, and their locations.
+For Fall 2019, the team has two major goals: (1) handle multiple trees in a single frame and (2) handle trees in a nautral forest.

 The following images show the result from a distance sensor and the tree image (before and after denoising).